Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_R/Part_1/Document_R_Syntax.md

 on a computing cluster) the GUI will not be accessible to you.

 # Vectors
 As mentioned in Data Types,  vectors are a list-like structure that contain items of the same data type.

 An example of a character vector:
 ```R
 spring_months <- c("March", "April","May","June")
 ```

 In the example above, we created a new variable with the value of a new vector.
 We created this vector by separating four character strings with a comma and wrapping them inside c().
+It is a character vector.

 A few things you should know how to do with vectors: